 Drying out dill plants

 The most effective way to save dill seeds is to let the plants themselves dry out in the garden.
 I won’t say I’m a lazy gardener, but I am practical.
-If I can save the step of trimming off the blooms and placing them in a paper bag to dry, then I will.
+If I can save the step of trimming off the dried plant flowers and placing them in a paper bag to dry, then I will.

 Let your dill plants produce their beautiful yellow blooms, then simply wait.
-Your dill plants will be ready to have seeds collected when they are brown and dry.
+Your dill plants will be ready to have seeds collected when they are brown and dry to the touch.

 Don’t want to wait that long?
-Once plants have finished blooming, but aren’t yet dried out, cut blooms with a length of stem off of the plant.
-Place the blooms in a brown paper bag with stems sticking out of the top of the bag.
-Tie up bag and hang for a week or more until dill is brown and dry.
+Once plants have finished blooming, but aren’t yet dried out, cut blooms with a length of stem off of the main stem using a pair of scissors or pruners.
+Place the blooms in a small paper bag with stems sticking out of the top of the bag.
+Tie up bag and hang for a week or more until dill is brown and dry in a well-ventilated area.

 Harvesting dill seed